Legislated requirements and statement of commitment (Policy)

 Public Health Sudbury & Districts is committed to using inclusive design standards for all print and digital information for both internal and external audiences.

-Public Health Sudbury & Districts Accessible Documents guide can be found on Public Health Sudbury & Districts’ website and on the intranet (SharePoint).
+The Public Health Sudbury & Districts Accessible Documents guide can be found on SharePoint.

 Training and instruction

-All staff will be provided with the appropriate information, instruction and training and are expected to foster an accessible and inclusive environment for everyone associated with our organization.
+All workers will be provided with the appropriate information, instruction and training and are expected to foster an accessible and inclusive environment for everyone associated with our organization.

 Training must be provided:

-As part of their orientation, new employees are required to complete training, and will also be required to complete it annually, as a refresher.
+- As part of their orientation, new workers are required to complete training, and will also be required to complete it annually, as a refresher.

 Compliance reporting